nibla007/mataffaren-case/readme.md

 - Checks if the current product is on a campaign
 - If the current product and the next product are on campaign, continue to the next iteration
+- If the first product's priceValue is less than the second product's priceValue, fail the test
 - If the prices are not in descending order, fail the test

 ## 7 | Test pastej compareprice-asc